W. Charles Akins ECHS: Making College Accessible!

 - The ECHS application is open to current 8th graders

-- Students who do not live in the Akins HS attendance zone will be eligible for a district transfer to attend Akins HS
+- Students who do not live in the Akins HS attendance zone will be eligible for a transfer only if they are not slated to attend a high school that already has an ECHS.

-- If admitted, students will be required to take the TSI test, and to attend a Summer Bridge Program at the end of July 2019 where they will participate in college readiness activities, college orientation activities, and TSI test preparation if needed.
+- If admitted, students will be required to take the TSI test, and to attend a Summer Bridge Program where they will participate in college readiness activities, college orientation activities, and TSI test preparation if needed.
 If students meet TSI college readiness scores by the end of the Fall semester, they can begin taking ACC classes in the Spring semester.
-Parents are also required to attend a parent orientation at the end of the Spring semester OR during the Summer Bridge Program.
+Parents are also required to attend a parent orientation during the Summer Bridge Program.

 - Incoming 9th grade ECHS students must also participate in the AVID program at Akins.
 AVID provides support to students enrolled in ACC classes by teaching the study and organizational skills needed for college success.